-Any student who may need an accommodation because of a disability should contact the Office of Disability Services at 292-3307 in room 150 Pomerene Hall.
-If you are a student with a disability, you should also contact me privately so that we can discuss your specific needs and coordinate our efforts with ODS.
+Any student who may need an accommodation because of a disability should contact the Office of Student Life Disability Services at 292-3307 or stop in at 098 Baker Hall, 113 W. 12th Ave.
+If you are a student with a disability, you should also contact me privately so that we can discuss your specific needs and coordinate our efforts with SLDS.